dmtan90/Sense-Hub-Android-Things/README.md

-# Android Things Weather Station sample
+# Sense Hub Android Things

 This sample shows integration of multiple Android Things peripheral to build a connected Weather Station.